 ρt,s= 11+e(-βs- c=1ciθs,cXs,c,t+δs) Eq.
 4.3

-Here, a matrix, Xs,c,t, of mean-scaled covariate values c, was multiplied by an associated coefficient vector, θs,c, which described the influence of each covariate, c, on stage-specific survival rates.
+Here, a matrix, Xs,c,t, of mean-scaled covariate values c, was multiplied by an associated coefficient vector, θs,c, describing the influence of each covariate, c, on stage-specific survival rates.
 The time reference for each covariate value is offset from the brood year t by a stage-specific value δs, indicating the appropriate calendar year of reference for the interaction between the Chum salmon cohort and the environmental or ecosystem process (Table 1).

 Upon surviving their first summer at sea, fall Chum salmon migrate to the Eastern Aleutian Islands and Western Gulf of Alaska (GOA), where they spend up to five years at sea before returning to the Yukon River (Farley et al. 2024).
 The first winter is hypothesized to be a critical period in the life stage of juvenile salmon (Beamish & Mahnken 2001, Farley Jr et al. 2007).
 Thus, we estimated survival from the first winter at sea to maturity, κt,s=m using the Beverton-Holt transition function described above (Eq.
 4.2).
 The productivity parameter, which informs the maximum survival rate, was estimated conditional on covariates as described in Table 1.
 Survival from the first winter at sea to maturity, κt,s=m, was multiplied by the number of juvenile fish, Nt,s=j, to yield the number of fish that survive their first winter at sea and mature, Nt,s=m.